This article addresses moving a running reef system to a new location or into a larger tank.

 Overview:

 To prepare for the transfer you will want to use pails as much as you can.
-They are easier to movet & use less water to transport or hold fish, corals & other livestock.
+They are easier to move & use less water to transport or hold fish, corals & other livestock.
 Old salt pails that are clean are good.
 Some people go to their local grocery store or bakery and get pickle or frosting pails (any pail used for food products are fine).
 Totes can be used too, especially to place your equipment in, live rock without corals on it too.
 You will need to prepare extra saltwater in advance.
 This will be used to replace water lost in the tear-down and for at least 2 water changes during the first week reestablished.
 This will help reduce any unlocked nutrients caused by the move.
 Be sure to make up the new water at least 24 hours in advance of using.
 Always make more saltwater than you think you'll need so if you loose any during tear-down & transport…you’re covered.
 It will also be used in place of the last cloudy water you will remove from your tank.
 Again, this will act like a water change…a good thing.
 Be sure to have ROX reef carbon and a couple Polyfilters on hand as you will want to use them once the system is up & running again.

 Tools & Supplies needed: